petewanca/node-react-boilerplate/README.md

 # node-react-boilerplate
 My guide to connecting a React app to a Node/Express Server for your full stack application.
+Not only can you just download this repo to get started on your full stack application, but you can also follow the steps below to build this blueprint for yourself - Which I highly recommend!

 1. Create server.js file to house server code
 2. Create package.json file: `npm init -y`